I’d like to tell you a story — a story of growth, struggle, discovery and a mind-blowing revelation …

 Yes, its an awesome method.
 And — she would never say that Dr. Moshe Feldenkrais, the founder of the method, had a monopoly on good ideas…

 But there is no doubt that his ideas, the lessons and the method he’s created are genius.

 If you’ve only been skimming or have come to this blog post without reading anything else on this site, then maybe I need to let you know that this is a true storey about me.
 The little lake town in cottage country?
 Kenora, Ontario, Canada.

 And its true.
 Its not just my pain that is better from engaging deeply with the Feldenkrais Method…

 Oh ya — and if you’re wondering what the best decision I ever made was — it was marrying my husband, Sean.

-If you’d like to experience some of the beautiful effects of doing Feldenkrais lessons, join my Free Members Library.
+If you’d like to experience some of the beautiful effects of doing Feldenkrais lessons, join the Introduction to Feldenkrais® Sampler Library.
 In it you’ll find lessons and more.
 The library will constantly be growing over time.
 And its totally free.